Benson, Nebraska

-Benson is a historic neighborhood in Omaha, Nebraska.
-Now a pocket within North Omaha, Benson Place was originally platted in 1887 and was annexed into the City of Omaha in 1917.
-Actor Nick Nolte lived in the Benson area before moving to the Westside district.
+Benson is a historic neighborhood in North Omaha in Omaha, Nebraska, originally platted in 1887 and annexed to the City of Omaha in 1917.

 History

 Erastus Benson was a land speculator, investor and philanthropist who unsuccessfully ran for Mayor of Omaha in 1906.
 He was an early investor in marketing Thomas Edison's inventions, including the phonograph and the Kinetoscope.
 In 1887, he purchased approximately 900 acre of farm land from Edward Creighton, an Omaha businessman.
 On March 4, 1887, Benson platted the land on the Creighton farm and called it Benson Place, later changing it to Benson.
 The newly platted community was located along Military Avenue, approximately 9 mi northwest of Omaha.

 In the mid-to-late 1910s, Omaha embarked on a course of annexations of suburban communities to its north and west.
 Residents of Benson, anticipating annexation of their own city, decided to build as many civic improvements as they could: they feared that Omaha would be inattentive to their desire for such improvements after annexation, and they knew that following annexation, the larger city would have to assume the debts incurred to build the improvements.
 To this end, they built a new combined city hall and fire station in late 1915.

 On May 25, 1917, the city of Omaha, Nebraska annexed the town of Benson.
 At that time, it was 1.4 mi2 and had 5000 residents.

 Krug Park was an amusement park located at 2936 North 52nd Street in Benson.
-In 1930 the park was the site of the worst roller coaster accident in the country to that year, and in 1940 it was closed.
-Today Gallagher Park is located on the original Krug Park site.
+In 1930 the park was the site of the worst roller coaster accident in the country to that year.

-Actor Nick Nolte lived in the Benson neighborhood on North 56th Street before his family moved to the Westside district.